 Excessive activation of the complement cascade can lead to the onset or progression of many diseases including CAD.6,7

-No medicines have been indicated for the treatment of CAD, so there is a significant unmet need for new therapies.
+There are limited treatment options for CAD, so there is a significant unmet need for new therapies.

 Pegcetacoplan in CAD